ogbuman/Project-west/README.md

 ### 2. Managing Cart State

 Initially, managing the shopping cart state seemed simple.
 But I soon realized the importance of persistent data across user sessions.
-I delved into managing states between client-side (using Redux) and server-side, learning how session management works to enhance user experience.
+I delved into managing states between client-side and server-side, learning how session management works to enhance user experience.

 ### 3. Deployment on AWS

-Using AWS services like SES for SMTP relay, Route 53 for DNS, and CloudFront for asset delivery came with a steep learning curve.
+Using AWS services like Ec2 , Route 53 for DNS, and CloudFront for asset delivery came with a steep learning curve.
 I set up a CI/CD pipeline to make deployments smoother and troubleshot various issues, including securing SES for transactional emails and correctly linking the domain.

 ## Next Iteration: What's on the Horizon